Baibar/Ecom_Operations_and_Web_Analytics/README.md

 ---

-## 🚛 Page 2: Logistics & Supply Chain Operations
+## 🚛 Logistics & Supply Chain Operations

 ### 🎯 Business Objective
 Engineered for Operations Directors and Supply Chain Managers to audit carrier fulfillment efficiency, identify bottlenecks in the distribution network, and monitor real-time order backlogs.